KSI Handbook - KSI Global

 The act of deliberately enticing or persuading ANY member of an existing organization (clan, community, division) to leave said organization to join yours.
 This can be both externally or internally in regards to KSI.

-Events that occur every calendar year.
-Ranging from 3 and 5 day tournaments to “show off” and represent divisions, to single day non divisional events and Award shows.
+Annual events are events that occur every calendar year.
+Ranging from 3 and 5 day tournaments to “show off” and represent divisions, to single day non divisional events and Award show.

-Tournament to be held every valentine’s day generally a doubles tournament or Love song Karaoke
+Tournament to be held every Valentine’s day, generally a doubles tournament or Karaoke.

 -5 Day event occurs during July, Biggest event of the year.
 Points to be awarded per divisional event to decide winner of Spirit week and points to be used in Divisional Cup.
 Events including but not limited to Forums Event, Karaoke and Game Tournaments.
 King and Queen of Spirit week to be decided on Sunday of event.